Kazumi Takayama: Writing

 Takayama made her literary debut in January 2016 with the short story Carry-over (キャリーオーバー), which was published on the website of Japanese magazine Da Vinci and illustrated by fellow Nogizaka46 member Mai Fukagawa.
 The next year she worked with Japanese investor Taizen Okuyama to learn about investing and track her own progress as an investor, which she and Okuyama then wrote about in a book published by PHP titled Investment Methods that Keep My Money Growing Even Though I'm An Idol (お金がずっと増え続ける投資のメソッド: アイドルのわたしでも, Okane ga Zutto Fuetsuzukeru Tōshi no Mesoddo: Aidoru no Watashi demo).

 From May 2016 to September 2018, Takayama wrote a serialized novel titled Trapezium (トラペジウム, Torapejiumu) that was published in installments in Da Vinci.
 Trapezium tells the story of a young girl who has to make difficult choices to realize her dream of becoming an idol.
 The novel was published in a single volume in November 2018 by Kadokawa Shoten.
 In December 2018 the novel placed first in the Oricon book ranking in the literary category.
 The publisher had to stop reprinting the book after the fourth printing, as inventory of the special paper used for the book's cover ran out.
 A limited edition of the book with a wrapper containing commentary from fellow Nogizaka46 member Nanase Nishino was subsequently published.
 In 2024, director Masahiro Shinohara and screenwriter Yūko Kakihara adapted Trapezium into an animated film, with Asaki Yuikawa voicing the lead role and Nanase Nishino and Takayama each voicing cameo roles.

 Acting

 As a Nogizaka46 member, Takayama took on acting roles in the television adaptation of the manga Bad Boys, the baseball drama Hatsumori Bemars, and the NHK taiga drama Hana Moyu, as well as appearing in advertising campaigns for the Tourism Authority of Thailand, Meiji Dairies, and travel company Jalan.
 As an individual performer she appeared on several television variety shows, and co-hosted the TBS program All Star After Party.
 A year after leaving the group, she joined the cast of the 2023 NHK series Chou Ningen Yousai Hiroshi Senki (lit.
 The War Chronicles of Superhuman Fortress Hiroshi) in the role of Akemi Bardot, marking Takayama's first lead acting role.

 Personal life

 In July 2024, Takayama announced her marriage to Ken Fukura, a quiz writer and video producer for QuizKnock who works under the name FukuraP.
+However the couple announced their divorce on December 27, 2025.